markonm/hlyank.vim/README.md

 ==============================================================================
 INTRODUCTION					*hlyank-introduction*

-This plugin will highlight yanked text.
+This plugin highlights yanked text.
 Yanked text is highlighted with Visual group for the duration of 200 ms.

 ==============================================================================
 REQUIREMENTS					*hlyank-requirements*